bernardosulzbach/bernardosulzbach.github.io/algorithms/sorting.md

 # Heapsort

-Heapsort is great: it is simple to program and has worst-case `O(n log n)` (the best that can be expected from a sorting algorithm).
-It is also an example of how a data structure can make dramatic algorithmic improvements. **Heapsort can be thought as a variation of selection sort that uses a [priority queue](https://en.wikipedia.org/wiki/Priority_queue "Wikipedia article") to speed up the process**.
+Heapsort is great: it is simple to program and has worst-case `O(n log n)` (the best that can be expected from a comparison-based sorting algorithm).
+It is also an example of how a data structure can make dramatic algorithmic improvements.
+**Heapsort can be thought as a variation of selection sort that uses a [priority queue](https://en.wikipedia.org/wiki/Priority_queue "Wikipedia article") to speed up the process**.